Time of the Monkey: Plot

-The next day, Ben dies while Charlie accompanies Joyce and Irene to the local zoo.
-At his funeral, Charlie meets with Luca, who reveals that is actually an FBI agent that was guarding Ben in the WITSEC program.
-When Charlie reveals that Irene and Joyce were also at Mossy Oaks, Luca has an FBI team question them.
-Luca informs Charlie that the cult was not pacifist, and planned to bomb a high school Model UN competition.
+The next day, Ben dies while Charlie accompanies Joyce and Irene to the zoo.
+At his funeral, Charlie meets with Luca, who reveals that he is actually an FBI agent who was guarding Ben in the witness protection program.
+When Charlie reveals that Irene and Joyce are also at Mossy Oaks, Luca has an FBI team question them.
+He informs Charlie that the cult had planned to bomb a high school Model UN competition.
 Irene and Joyce are released due to lack of evidence, but they grow suspicious of Charlie revealing their identities.

-With the help of the mystery-loving trio of “Fletchers,” Charlie learns that sodium nitrate could kill a person without leaving any trace in the autopsy, with Joyce having access to it.
+With the help of a trio of murder-mystery-loving women known as "the Fletchers", Charlie learns that sodium nitrate could kill a person without leaving any trace in the autopsy, with Joyce having access to it.
 Charlie also discovers that Ben's wearable revealed that his heartbeat suddenly increased for his last hours.
 With the help of Pervy Pete and resident Betty (K Callan), she learns about erotic tasing and finds that Joyce tasered Irene, which could simulate a heart attack.
-However, Betty also informed Irene that she saw them and she is killed in a bomb hidden in her instant pot.
+However, Betty also informed Irene what she saw and is subsequently killed in a bomb hidden in her Instant Pot.

 Charlie shows up in Irene and Joyce's apartment.
 She states that nurses tried to revive Ben with a defibrilator, yet the shocks were not registered in his wearable.
-Before Charlie can inform the FBI, they attack her, escalating into a brutal fight.
+Before she can inform the FBI, Irene and Joyce attack her, escalating into a brutal fight.
 When Joyce prepares to inject her with sodium nitrate, Charlie takes the taser and shocks herself.
 She is revealed to be wearing a wearable, which causes the FBI to storm the room and arrest Irene and Joyce.
-Luca offers Charlie a job at the FBI, but she declines it, also realizing that her evidence against Caine has not arrived at the FBI.
-As she turns on her cart, she discovers it is rigged and jumps out before it explodes as Irene and Joyce look on from the back of a squad car.
+Luca offers Charlie a job at the FBI but she declines, realizing that the bureau has not received her evidence against Kazimir Caine.
+As she turns on her cart, she discovers it is rigged and jumps out before it explodes, while Irene and Joyce look on from the back of a squad car.